The Absolute Best Bars in Baltimore

 Opened by two former bartenders from B&O American Brasserie, this luxe rowhouse bar is a gin lover’s dream.
 Though a full bar is available, the juniper-laced spirit is the star of the show and there are more than 100 varieties and a beautiful cocktail book to change any skeptic’s mind.
-Pivoting in the pandemic (the bar just opened in December, after all), DC now acts as a bottle shop, offers to-go cocktails, and seats guests in a spacious and tented courtyard out back.
+Pivoting in the pandemic (the bar just opened in December, after all), DC now also acts as a bottle shop, offers to-go cocktails, and seats guests both indoors and in a spacious and tented courtyard out back.
 Don’t sleep on the food, including smoked BBQ every Sunday.

 No memories of growing up in Baltimore are complete without a night at the Ottobar.
 From its humble beginnings as a tiny rock club downtown to its current two-story location in Remington, the venue has gone through a lot of changes in its 23 years.
 One constant is its commitment to the local community and music scene.
 Check its calendar for an epic lineup of musical acts on the mainstage downstairs and a bevy of options—from DJ nights to karaoke to trivia—in the upstairs lounge.
 Or just go and get 2-for-1 drinks on Tuesdays and play a game of pool.
 The Ottobar is truly a place that fits every mood.

 The Bluebird Cocktail Room

 Johnny Rad's Pizzeria Tavern

 This pizza pub at the cross-section of Canton, Fells Point, and Butchers Hill fulfills all of our adolescent dreams with punk rock on the stereo, skateboards on the walls, and a diverse but approachable beer selection.
-Beers -- like Mama’s Lil Yellow Pils or Monument City 51 Rye -- come on draft and in a lot of canned varieties here and safe bet snacks include the fried risotto balls, Trainwreck pizza, or any vegan option.
+Beers—like Mama’s Lil Yellow Pils or Monument City 51 Rye—come on draft and in a lot of canned varieties here and safe bet snacks include the fried risotto balls, Trainwreck pizza, or any vegan option.
 The bar features inside and outside seating, and offers its entire menu for takeout.

 29th Street Tavern